-Every device connected to the Internet is identified by an IP address [oror unique numerical label used to route data packets globally across the Internet.
+Every device connected to the Internet is identified by an IP address, [a ] orunique numerical label used to route data packets globally across the Internet.
 IP addresses are a finite resource.
 The first implementation, IP version 4 or ‘IPv4’, was deployed on 1 January 1983 and uses 32 bits to represent addresses, generating a theoretical total limit of 232 (4 billion addresses).
 It is still the most widely used today.